 Students must pay tuition and fees or have payment arrangements in place by the start of classes.
 Payment arrangements often include work-related scholarships which require a letter from the organization responsible for payment.
-Under special circumstances, students may arrange a payment plan with at least one-third of the tuition and fees paid at registration with the remainder paid by payroll deduction or biweekly payments, as specified by contract.
-Late registrants must pay or make financial arrangements when they register.
-Student accounts must be in good standing prior to registering for the following semester or receiving transcripts, diplomas, or certificates.
+Under special circumstances, students may arrange a payment plan to be specified by contract Student accounts must be in good standing prior to registering for the following semester or receiving transcripts, diplomas, or certificates.